gvwilson/thirdbit/src/fiction/iffy/index.md

 *«inspection»*

-Without warning she was suspended beside a schematic of herself, alone in a pocket universe constructed solely for this temporary purpose.
+She floated beside a schematic of herself.
 The fractalized patches of cells scattered through her body glistened blue-white, but there and there and there they were red, red for danger,